 THREE-PHASE, FOUR-WIRE SERVICE: Voltage is carried through three conductors 120° out of phase with the other two.
 Three-phase power provides a more efficient means of supplying large electrical loads like motors.
-It is used in industrial areas and in large buildings.

 TOTALIZED METERING: Totalized Metering (Adjacent or Remote) is the measurement for billing purposes on the appropriate rate, through one meter, of the simultaneous demands and energy of a customer.
 Totalizing can be permanent or temporary.